MilesBreslin/Chunky-Bits/README.md

 All of the above solutions are under the assumption that all of your data will reside at a location that you manage servers at.
 A consequence of that is that you must buy up-front each individual drive, including the extra drives for parity.
 However, since a destination is just a WebDav end-point, that includes the ability to run S3-compatible object stores as endpoints.
 You could add a cloud-storage provider as `m` remote destinations in addition to your `n` on-site destinations.
 This would allow you to be able to fail `m` locally managed disks before data-loss.
 You would also be paying as you go for the remote storage and could weight your reads to only be from the local part of your cluster while it is operating normally, reducing cloud data egress costs.

 Finally, all of the above solutions expect you to plan out your cluster ahead of time, which still is recommended.
 However, Chunky Bits will allow you to rebalance a file on a per-file basis, expand/shrink the cluster manually, use mismatched drives, and mix remote and local storage.
-Enterprise-grade tools typically expect you to have planned out your storage expansion in whole units, but given Chunky Bits's more free-form data distribution methods, that is not necessary.
+Enterprise-grade tools typically expect you to have planned out your storage expansion in whole units, but given Chunky Bits' more free-form data distribution methods, that is not necessary.